kushalkolar/MESmerize/README.md

 ## Installation

-If you're familiar with anaconda or virtual environments, installation is as simple as:
+If you're familiar with anaconda or virtual environments, install with pip:

 ```
 pip install mesmerize